 It seems like forever since I’ve done a School with Squeaker post!
 Our tot-school this year has been incredibly informal and sporadic.
 I go off of her lead and her interests but I don’t have set activities or a schedule for her yet.
 This is based on her age.
 Yes, her attention span is increasing but she’s also 2.
 That’s not to say that I don’t do activities or crafts with her or that she doesn’t have access to materials.
 She does.
 I just haven’t planned it out exactly and again, I go by her interests.
 I want to keep it fun for her and I know she’s still absorbing all of the information, just that it happens in unplanned situations.
 And honestly, that’s how I want it to be.
-One of the things that she really enjoyed was a simple science activity that also turned into a sensory activity.
+One of the things that she really enjoyed was a simple science for toddlers activity that also turned into a sensory activity.
 I also managed to sneak colors and fine motor activities in so it was a win all around.

 This post contains affiliate links and while you are under no obligation to use them, by purchasing something through my affiliate link you are supporting this site, thanks!

 I’m sure that we’ve all come to realize that vinegar + baking soda is always going to have some sort of reaction.
 I mean, that’s how many of us made our first homemade volcano or how some of us may opt to clear a clogged drain.

 Regardless of how or when you learned, revisiting this simple concept with a toddler is fun.

 But why do they do what they do?
 Well that’s the science part of it and for an older child, you can really get into the numerous explanations.
 For our purposes though, we just needed to know that when vinegar is combined with baking soda, we get a nice fizzy sound and a puffy texture.

 - Containers to hold vinegar and baking soda (two or more depending on how many colors you use)